xthesaintx/travelguides/README.md

-# Into-the-Dark
+# Wilderness and Underdark Travel - Foundry Module
-Encounter a bug or issue with the Into the Dark Foundry VTT module?
+Encounter a bug or issue with the Wilderness and Underdark Travel - Foundry VTT module?
 Report it [here](https://github.com/xthesaintx/travelguides/issues).